ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/00-introduction.md

 7. Modeling relationships such as family trees, business or military organizations, and scientific taxonomies.

-The rest of this module covers some basic graph terminology.
-The following modules will describe fundamental representations for graphs, provide a reference implementation, and cover core graph algorithms including traversal, topological sort, shortest paths algorithms, and algorithms to find the minimal-cost spanning tree.
+The next section covers some basic graph terminology.
+The rest of the chapter will describe fundamental representations for graphs, provide a reference implementation, and cover core graph algorithms including traversal, topological sort, shortest paths algorithms, and algorithms to find the minimal-cost spanning tree.
 Besides being useful